 CSU Channel Islands, under the leadership of Department of Facilities Services (FS), has pursued campus energy conservation since Sustainability efforts were made a priority at the beginning of the 2008/09 academic year.
 This program has yielded great results since its launch.
 As the campus continues to grow with students and buildings, our energy demands will also increase.
 Because our campus is growing, electricity consumption is measured on a kilowatt-hour/GrossSquareFoot (kWh/GSF) and Full Time Equivalent Student (FTES) basis.

-Figure 1: This graph shows how much electricity in kWh CI used in all of 2015 broken down by the months.
-The blue dotted line shows the trend of electricity usage we are on.
+Figure 1: This graph shows how much electricity in kWh CI used in all of 2015 broken down by the months and normalized by dividing by GSF.
+The black dotted line shows the trend of electricity usage we are on.

 Energy Conservation Tips: